• Skip to primary navigation

 Ingredients

-• 1 tbsp sunflower oil plus more for frying the cakes
+• 1 tablespoon sunflower oil plus more for frying the cakes if needed*

 • 1 onion diced, optional